Samsung Pay has been active in several countries, including the US and South Korea, for a while and is now available in the UK too.

 You simply download and install the Samsung Pay Android app on your supported phone, register desired cards and accounts and it will draw directly from these chosen sources when making a payment.

-There are also plans for a Samsung Pay Mini app, it is said, which will work with other Android devices.
+Samsung also offers a Pay Mini app, which is available for all other Android devices.

 Samsung Pay: How does it work?